1995 Aigio earthquake

+Monetary damage from the earthquake reached $660 million (in 1995 USD).
+Significant destruction occurred; the collapse of two buildings left 26 dead and up to 200 injured.
+In the aftermath, several countries and organizations provided disaster aid, including search and rescue and refugee assistance operations.
+Many countries also donated medical supplies, temporary shelter, water treatment equipment, and a ship to house survivors.
+The Greek government issued seismic loans to aid in the rebuilding of Aigio, though it may have encouraged the construction of taller buildings—increasing Aigio's future seismic hazard.
+Controversy arose over the lack of a warning for the earthquake, as several sources warned officials that a major earthquake would occur.

 Tectonic setting

-Western Greece is affected by the ongoing back-arc extension within the Aegean Sea Plate caused by the subduction of the African Plate in the Hellenic subduction zone.
+Western Greece is affected by the ongoing back-arc extension within the Aegean Sea plate caused by the subduction of the African plate in the Hellenic subduction zone.
 Stresses in the region create normal faults to accommodate the 10–15 mm/yr extensional strain.
-In the Gulf of Corinth, various faults have formed as a result of these stresses to accommodate some of the fastest known rates of continental extension.
+In the Gulf of Corinth, faults have formed as a result of these stresses to accommodate some of the fastest known rates of continental extension.
 Crustal normal faults do not extend further than 40 km deep in this region, as at that depth the crust transitions to mantle at the Mohorovičić discontinuity.